mindvalley/mv-universal-player/README.md

 - Using Tailwind 3
 - Can be integrated in Vue 2 (requires 2.7 version) and Vue 3 seamlessly
 - Plug and play components that can be styled independently
-- Treeshakable (get only the components needed and reduce the package size when consuming)
+- Treeshakable (get only the components needed and reduce the package size)
-- [Mindvalley Design System](https://www.npmjs.com/package/@mindvalley/design-system) integrated (icons, styles, fonts, etc)
+- [Mindvalley Design System](https://www.npmjs.com/package/@mindvalley/design-system) integration (icons, styles, fonts, etc)
 - Browser Detection utility

 (Note: Currenlty only Audio Player is supported.
 Video Player will be added later.)